 Water advisories affect thousands of Indigenous families living in Canada.
 Many suffer physically and mentally from exposure to contaminated water.
-We want to help alleviate the burden by providing help to those who need it most.
+We wanted to help alleviate the burden by providing help to those who need it most.
 Our first location for the units is Liard First Nation in the Yukon.
 One of the units is located at the community’s band office while the other unit is located at 2-Milke Hall Community Centre of Watson Lake.
 These were installed in December 2018.

 These units will serve as a test towards future atmospheric water generator project for Canadian Indigenous communities in need.